 That doesn’t mean that things can’t go wrong during the process, though.
 If you’ve never made bread before, you might make little mistakes the first few times you attempt to do it.

 For example, you might have issues getting the bread to rise properly.
-You know that bread needs to rise, but can it rise too long?
+You know that bread needs to rise, but can it rise for too long?

 Bread Can Rise Too Long

 It is indeed possible for bread to rise too long.
-If you leave the bread dough out and allow it to rise for too long it will negatively impact how everything turns out.
+If you leave the dough out and allow it to rise for too long it will negatively impact how everything turns out.